Saudi-Steps

 Step-by-Step Process

-- 1Check eligibility — confirm your salary meets the minimum threshold for the card you want.
-Most basic cards require SAR 3,000/month; premium cards require SAR 8,000–15,000/month.
+1. 1Check your eligibility before applying — confirm your monthly salary meets the minimum threshold for the card you want.
+Most basic cards require SAR 3,000/month; mid-range rewards cards typically require SAR 5,000–8,000/month; premium cards with airport lounge access require SAR 10,000–15,000/month.
+Also confirm you have had your Iqama and Saudi bank account for at least 3–6 months, as very new residents are often rejected regardless of salary.

 Common Mistakes to Avoid